-Prior to the COVID-19-induced economic shock, like much of the West Coast, Wilsonville residents were experiencing a housing crisis.
+Prior to the COVID-19-induced economic shock, Wilsonville residents, like people on much of the West Coast, were experiencing a housing crisis.
 Housing prices were rising faster than incomes, and unit production for both market-rate and affordable units failed to keep up with demand.